slow-session/wellington.session.nz/toolBox/editABC.md

 ---

 Use this sample as a template to edit or create your own ABC files.
-A brief set of instructions is found <a href="/editingABC/">here.</a>

-If you'd like more information on the ABC format check out the
+A brief set of instructions is found <a href="/editingABC/">here.</a> If you'd like more information on the ABC format check out the
 <a href="http://abcnotation.com/wiki/abc:standard:v2.1">ABC Notation</a>
 guide.

+If you want to add a new tune to the archive you can use the [Create MD File](/createMD/) page to create the metadata needed.

 <!-- Area to store unrolled ABC -->
 <textarea id="ABCprocessed" style="display:none;"></textarea>